-Now booking for Spring and Fall 2017
+Now booking for Fall 2019 Tour

 Mia McKenzie, creator of Black Girl Dangerous, travels the country speaking about race, queerness, gender, class, social justice and the intersections of all of these.
-Her recent appearances include Brown University, Wellesley College, Oregon State University, the Hispanic Black Gay Coalition Boston Youth Conference at Harvard University, Penn State, University of Michigan, University of Wisconsin, University of Illinois, Michigan State University, Colorado State University, Antioch College and Amherst College, among many others.
+Her appearances include Brown University, Wellesley College, Oregon State University, the Hispanic Black Gay Coalition Boston Youth Conference at Harvard University, Penn State, University of Michigan, University of Wisconsin, University of Illinois, Michigan State University, Colorado State University, Antioch College and Amherst College, among many others.

 To book Mia McKenzie for an event at your university or other venue, contact Ash Benson at bookings @ bgdpress. org (Questions or feedback about BGD articles will not be forwarded to Ms. McKenzie.)